Many or all companies we feature compensate us. Compensation and editorial

 • Could lose access to federal benefits

 Refinancing federal loans means replacing them with a private loan.
-Your new refinanced loan won’t be eligible for federal protections like federal repayment plans, forbearance, deferment, and forgiveness programs.
+Your new refinanced loan won’t be eligible for federal protections, including federal repayment plans, forbearance, deferment, and forgiveness programs.

 How to refinance student loans with low income